Assassination of Juvénal Habyarimana and Cyprien Ntaryamira: Burundi

 Observers feared that President Ntaryamira's death would lead to widespread violence in Burundi, as had happened when his predecessor, Melchior Ndadaye, was assassinated during a coup attempt in October 1993.
-However, unlike in Rwanda, the situation in Burundi remained peaceful after word was received of its president's death.
+However, unlike in Rwanda, the situation in Burundi remained peaceful.
 The Burundian government declared that the plane crash was caused by an accident and President of the National Assembly Sylvestre Ntibantunganya made a broadcast on television, flanked by the minister of defence and the army chief of staff, appealing for calm.
 Several hundred Tutsis marched through the capital to celebrate the deaths of the presidents.
-Diplomats reported that most Burundians believed that the assassination was meant to target Habyarimana, not Ntaryamira.
+Diplomats reported that most Burundians believed that the assassination targeted Habyarimana, not Ntaryamira.
 On 16 April a requiem mass was held for Ntaryamira at the Regina Mundi Cathedral in Bujumbura, attended by thousands of people, and he and his two ministers were subsequently buried in a state funeral.
 Ntibantunganya succeeded Ntaryamira as President of Burundi.
 He believed that Ntaryamira's death was "by the facts of circumstance" and that he was not targeted.

 International

 In response to the assassination, President Mwinyi declared three days of national mourning in Tanzania and sent messages of condolence to the Rwandan government, Burundian government, and the deceased presidents' families.
 He wrote in his memoirs that the Tanzanian government was "shocked" by the downing of the plane.
 A group of about 70 Rwandans and Burundians at the New Mwanza Hotel celebrated the assassination, leading Prime Minister John Malecela to order their arrest.
 This action was countermanded by the attorney general, who stated that their actions were not illegal.

+A mourning period was also set up in Zaire.

 President of the UN Security Council Colin Keating appealed for peace in Rwanda and Burundi and sent condolences to the families of the late presidents.

 Aftermath

-At some point following the 6 April assassination, Juvenal Habyarimana's remains were obtained by Zairian President Mobutu Sese Seko and stored in a private mausoleum in Gbadolite, Zaire (now Democratic Republic of the Congo).
+At some point following the 6 April assassination, Juvenal Habyarimana's remains were obtained by president Mobutu of Zaire and stored in a private mausoleum in Gbadolite, Zaire (now Democratic Republic of the Congo).
 Mobutu promised Habyarimana's family that his body would eventually be given a proper burial in Rwanda.
 On 12 May 1997, as Laurent-Désiré Kabila's ADFL rebels were advancing on Gbadolite, Mobutu had the remains flown by cargo plane to Kinshasa where they waited on the tarmac of N'djili Airport for three days.
 On 16 May, the day before Mobutu fled Zaire, Habyarimana's remains were cremated under the supervision of an Indian Hindu leader.
+The Hindu leader's presence reflected the need to cremate the body and Mobutu's insistence some form of religious ceremony was performed rather than Habyarimana's own religion.